visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 =================================
 ESP8266 hack to use as WiFi remote control for Bestway Lay-Z-Spa Whirlpools (including 2021 year models) <br>

 Check out what is new i the release notes.
-(Link in the right column on this page - release version)
+(Link in the right column on this page - release version)<br>
+Also see the new [language support](readme2.md) by @dodemodexter
 =======
 Latest code found in [Development branch](https://github.com/visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/tree/development_v4)
 Build instructions and more: [Read the manual](bwc-manual.pdf)<br>